Can I add a string property?

 stris accessed, a “wrapper object” is created.

-- The operation with the property is carried out on it.
-So, the object gets the
+- Otherwise, the operation with the property is carried on, the object gets the

 This example clearly shows that primitives are not objects.